 Stuart Baker is the head of maintenance of a large manufacturing company.
 Stuart is attending his monthly meeting with his maintenance leads and his operations assistant Shelley Hudson.

 Shelley has spent the last week compiling the data required for this monthly meeting.
-Shelley dreads the last week of the month when she has to compile these reports from various data points in the SAP system - top 10 spends, cumulative vs. planned costs, top 10 visits, labour vs. material costs, backlog job orders, etc.
+Shelley dreads the last week of the month when she has to compile these reports from various data points in the SAP system – top 10 spends, cumulative vs. planned costs, top 10 visits, labor vs. material costs, backlog job orders, etc.

 Stuart asks his maintenance leads about the repeated same locations visits, huge backlog of job orders and cost overruns.

 The maintenance leads complain about the inefficiency in the system – technicians having to drive across plants to collect their job orders, time taken to fill their PM audit documents, lack of work breakdown by the technician, delay in status reporting from technicians and many others.

 Shelley complains about the amount of time she has to spend compiling all this information for a week every month.

 Stuart has heard these complaints before.
 He wants to bring inefficiency in the system and change the way his department works.
 He has heard about mobile apps and starts thinking if he can get all his maintenance data – orders, notifications, warehouse material movements and reports on mobile devices on-demand anywhere anytime.